Aerospace Instruments Made From Military-Grade Material

-Aero-Tec Industries, based in Seminole, OK, manufactures aerospace instruments including a wide variety of internally illuminated control panels for usage in fixed wing, rotary wing and simulator applications.
-A large percentage of these are manufactured to be compatible with night vision goggles.
-Special lamp filtration and paints are required for this.
+Aero-Tec Industries, based in Seminole, OK, manufactures a wide variety of aerospace instruments like the internally illuminated control panels for used in fixed wing, rotary wing and simulator applications.
+A large percentage of these are manufactured to be compatible with night vision goggles, so special lamp filtration and paints are required.
+In fact, aerospace instruments made from military-grade material have a number of special requirements.

 In 2005, Aero-Tec President, Charles Harbert, set out to find a CNC machine capable of batch machining illuminated displays for aircraft communications gear from cast acrylic.
-But these were to be no ordinary displays and to produce them to exacting specifications Aero-Tec needed to find an extraordinary piece of equipment.
+But these were to be no ordinary displays and to produce them to exacting specifications Aero-Tec would need an extraordinary piece of equipment.

 MAKING ILLUMINATED AEROSPACE INSTRUMENTS